We Care of Grundy County accepting school supplies to help 271 kids

 We Care of Grundy County is collecting school supplies for 271 kids this year.

-Those interested in donating can purchase items and drop them off from 8:30 a.m. to noon or 1 p.m. to 4 p.m.
-Monday through Friday at We Care of Grundy County, 530 Bedford Rd. in Morris.
+Those interested in donating can drop items off from 8:30 a.m. to noon and 1 to 4 p.m.
+Monday through Friday at We Care of Grundy County, 530 Bedford Road, Morris.

-Items We Care is seeking include ear buds or headpones, zippered pencil pouches, scientific TI-30XIIS calculators), loose-leaf paper, single subject spiral notebooks, pocket folders, Post-It notes, #2 pencils, black, blue and red pens, large pink erasers, dry erase markers, highlighters, crayons, Elmer’s glue sticks, Elmer’s glue, Crayola colored pencils, Fiskars Scissors, washable markers, Crayola watercolors and Crayola classic markers.
+We Care is seeking ear buds or headphones, zippered pencil pouches, scientific calculators TI-30XIIS), loose-leaf paper, single subject spiral notebooks, pocket folders, Post-It notes, No. 2 pencils, black, blue and red pens, large pink erasers, dry erase markers, highlighters, crayons, Elmer’s glue sticks, Elmer’s glue, Crayola colored pencils, Fiskars Scissors, washable markers, Crayola watercolors and Crayola classic markers.